mgks/mgks.dev/app/stream/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(You'll need to create a LICENSE file if you choose the MIT License or another open-source license).